Sleitnick/Knit/docs/styleguide.md

 end
 ```

-It is important that classes have a `Destroy` method so that they can be passed to Maids for cleanup.
+It is important that classes have a `Destroy` method so that they can be passed to Janitors for cleanup.

 ### Method & Field Names